-The Company is committed to reducing its environmental impact and contribution to climate change through continuous improvement procedures, with energy efficiency remaining a key part of business strategy.
+Don & Low is committed to reducing its environmental impact and contribution to climate change through continuous improvement procedures, with energy efficiency remaining a key part of business strategy.
 Energy and production data is actively monitored against pre-determined efficiency targets in exchange for a discount on Climate Change Levy as part of participation in the Climate Change Agreement scheme.
+As part of the ESOS audits carried out in FY23, Don & Low are actively considering initiatives such as installing solar PV across sites.
 New innovations and improvements to process equipment are regularly appraised to facilitate achieving these targets.
-In addition, the installation of a solar PV array is currently under review.
+These include replacing chilling and cooling systems, improving monitoring and targeting to reduce energy waste, identifying and repairing compressed air leaks, and replacing steam heating systems with more energy efficient alternatives.
+All half-hourly electricity supplies are also on green tariffs as of October 2021